 Tax Return Requirements:

-- Must be copies of returns actually filed with the IRS
+- Must be signed copies* of returns actually filed with the IRS

 - Must include all schedules, such as A, B, C, C-EZ, E, and/or F

 - Must include business returns: if either of your parents has an interest in a business or farm, submit the business tax return for each business and/or farm.
 In the U.S., this refers to the full 1065 Partnership Return, 1120S Corporate Return, and 1120 Corporate Return, along with K-1 Statements

 - Must include trust or estate documents: if you or your parents are the beneficiary of an estate or trust, submit the full Trust Tax Return and a letter explaining the contents of the trust or estate, value, and accessibility